 For the strawberry buttercream:

-- First you will need to grind up the freeze-dried strawberries.
+- First you will need to grind up the 1-ounce bag of freeze-dried strawberries.
 Pulse them in a food processor until they look like a powder.
 If you don’t have a food processor, you can also use a spice grinder/coffee grinder, but you’ll need to do it in a few batches.

-- In a large mixing bowl with a hand mixer or a stand mixer, cream the butter and half the sugar together on high until light and fluffy, about 2minutes.
-Add the rest of the sugar, the salt, and the powdered strawberries and continue mixing.
+- In a large mixing bowl with a hand mixer or a stand mixer, cream the 1 cup unsalted butter and 2 cups of the powdered sugar together on high until light and fluffy, about 2minutes.
+Add the other 2 cups of powdered sugar, ½ teaspoon salt, and the powdered strawberries and continue mixing.
 If using a stand mixer, switch the paddle attachment out for the whisk attachment on this step.

-- Add the vanilla and heavy cream and mix on high until fluffy and a spreadable consistency.
+- Add 1 teaspoon vanilla extract and the ¼ cup of heavy cream and mix on high until fluffy and a spreadable consistency.

 - Spread the frosting onto the cooled cookies and add sprinkles if desired.